Gillou38/Drying-open-source-solution/README.md

 For more complex solutions, there's one system for each component.

-### Different systems
+### The components
 For each solution, there the same kind of component, sometimes together in the same object, sometimes separate in different modules.
 (See state of art, for more precision)

+Quickly, we're defining the different components of a dryer.

 #### Drying room
-Dietary material
-Couche mince/couche épaisse
+The drying room is the room where food will be dry.
+For this component, we need to make a state of art of dietary material.

+- The trays
+To have a good drying, the drying room, need to have trays to distribute the product to be dried, and let the airflow circulate around product.
+Generally, that trays are composed of food safe screens and frameworks.

 #### Heat system
-Solar (direct, indirect)
+- Solar (direct, indirect)
-electrical
+- Electrical
-Warm and pollute flow (biomass, wood combustion, oil ...) => echangeur thermique
+- Warm and pollute flow (biomass, wood combustion, oil ...) => heat exchangeur

-- Inertial system
+  - Thermal Inertia system
+For heat system which can't heat all the day, is possible to couple it with a inertial system, which can stock energy for the night.

 #### Convection system
+The choice of the convection depend of the product to be dried, the speed of the drying and the thickness of the food's layer
 - Natural
 - Forced
+  - Fine layer
+  - Thick layer

 #### Air flow drying system:
 - Renouvellement de l'air